Beliefs

 The Unitarian Universalist Church of Columbia, Missouri observed the 67th anniversary of our church’s founding at worship services on Jan.
 28, 2018 that included dedication of a beautiful new metal chalice purchased and given to the church by a member couple.

-The late Naoma Powell made the chalice we had been using since 2006 after the congregation’s previous chalice broke, and it was always intended to be temporary.
+The late Naoma Powell made the pottery chalice we had been using since 2006 after the congregation’s previous chalice broke, and it was always intended to be temporary.
 Naoma’s chalice served us long and well, but was showing signs of wear.
 To protect this beloved artifact, it was officially “retired” from active duty but will always have a place in our sanctuary and will still be used for special occasions.

 The new chalice is larger and will be easier to see from all parts of the sanctuary, in keeping with the needs of our growing congregation.
 It was dedicated with Naoma’s own January 2006 words of dedication of the temporary chalice that is now retired: